 Ever wondered just how makeup artists get their models looking flawless and blemish-free in editorial onset photo shoots?
-With years of training and on-the-job experience, the beauty in-crowd have perfected the art of applying impeccable, flawless makeup that lasts for hours on end.
+With years of training and on-the-job experience, the beauty in-crowd has perfected the art of applying impeccable, flawless makeup that lasts for hours on end.
 So just what's their secret?
 Top Dallas hair and makeup artist, Paige Anderson, shares her secrets for guaranteeing professional-looking makeup – no experience required.

 "An onset makeup artist creates the best quality work when working on a good blank canvas," says Paige.
 Makeup really does look best on skin that is well cared for and healthy.
 So how can you get your skin glowing naturally for your makeup to look its best?

 A good skincare routine is essential, i.e. cleansing, toning, and moisturizing your skin religiously.
 But equally important are your lifestyle choices – your diet, exercise habits, sleep patterns, and stress levels.
 All of these factors play a huge part in the overall health of your skin.
 "And don't forget your vitamins," adds Paige.
 "I love Biotin.
 It's often called the 'beauty vitamin' as it enhances the health of your skin, hair, and nails."

 If you can, treat yourself to a facial at a high-quality salon as often as possible.
 Regular exfoliation and deep cleansing can do wonders to brighten up your skin tone and clear away any blemishes and pigmentation problems.
 Just remember to avoid wearing makeup right after you've had any intensive treatments done such as pore extractions, laser treatments, or chemical peels.
 And, of course, stay out of the sun wherever possible and always cover up with sunscreen of at least SPF30.